LeNPaul/portfolio-jekyll-theme/projects/proj-4.md

 {% include image_plain.html image="projects/proj-4/ped.png" %}

-**Figure 2**:Particle Filter implemented from scratch in Python was tuned to track a student walking on the TUD university campus.
+**Figure 2**:A Particle Filter was implemented from scratch in Python.This particle filter was run on a video.The video recorded students walking on the TUD university campus.The bounding box indicates the location of the student and the points indicate the particles clustered at the estimated position.